 Institute Projects

-ReInference hosts 12 Institute-operated projects: Active Blockference, AICACP, the Applied Active Inference Symposium, Cognitive Agent Modeling, FarmWorks, Generalized Notation Notation (GNN), GEO-INFER, a Graphical Interface project, Knowledge Engineering, Multiagent Modeling (Active InferAnts), the RxInfer.jl learning group, and the Theoretical Neurobiology Group.
+ReInference hosts 12 Institute-operated projects.
+Seven are active: AICACP, the Applied Active Inference Symposium, Generalized Notation Notation (GNN), GEO-INFER, Knowledge Engineering, the RxInfer.jl learning group, and the Theoretical Neurobiology Group.
+Five are archived past initiatives: Active Blockference, Cognitive Agent Modeling, FarmWorks, a Graphical Interface project, and Multiagent Modeling (Active InferAnts).

 Ecosystem Projects